Persistence of heavy-tailed sample averages: principle of infinitely many big jumps: Main results

 for $\phi$ defined in \eqref{asmain} is sharp.
 This kind of bounding techniques are often applied in light-tailed large deviations.
-It can be shown that this bound is sharp if $A$ is a Euclidean ball.
+It can be shown that this bound is sharp if $A$ is a Euclidean ball bounded away from the origin.
 However, if $A$ is a rectangle in the positive orthant, then the bound is only sharp if and only if the diagonal connecting the southwest corner and northeast corner of $A$ also passes through the origin.
 We leave these details as an exercise.